What is transplantology?

 - Lung transplantation

-Currently the organ transplantation of liver, kidney, heart, lung and pancreas is performed, as well as endocrine glands’ tissue and cell cultures transplantation, bone marrow transplantation.
+Currently, it is mainly the transplantation of the liver, kidney, heart, lung and pancreas that is performed, as well as the transfer of the endocrine gland's tissue, cell cultures, and bone marrow.

 The kidneys are the most important paired organs of the human urinary tract system, which handles urine formation.
 One kidney weights between 120g and 200g, and they are located in the retroperitoneal space to the right and left of the spine.